JuliaLang/www.julialang.org/jsoc/gsoc/MLJ.md

 success so far, and you introduce the possibility of the bees ultimately converging on good candidate for the best model.

-PSO (particle swarm optimization) is a large, promising, and active area of research, but also one that is used in real data science practice.
+PSO (Particle Swarm Optimization) is a large, promising, and active area of research, but also one that is used in real data science practice.
 The method is based on a very simple idea inspired by nature and makes essentially no assumptions about the nature of the cost